gngrOrg/grinder/README.md

 * Download [the CSS2.1 testsuite](http://test.csswg.org/suites/css21_dev/) from w3c.
 We use the `nightly-unstable` package and
   unzip it into the root folder of this repo.
 * Setup [sbt](http://www.scala-sbt.org/)
+* Run a local server on port 8000 in the root folder of this repo.
+Example: `python -m SimpleHTTPServer`.

 ## Preparing the tests